+NAME DATE TOPIC AUDIENCE PARTICIPANTS

+Continuous Fall/Spring g Programmino

-NAME DATE TOPIC AUDIENCE PARTICIPANTS Alcohol Awareness Month Social Media Campaign 4/1/2021 Provide information on alcohol information, binge drinking stats, alcohol's involvement with car accidents MSU students 2,480 National Prevention Week (Social media Campaign) 5/9/2021- 5/16/2021 Provide information about binge drinking, marijuana, and misuse of prescription drugs MSU students 1,026 Spring Total 4,784 Continuous Fall/Spring Continuous Fall/Spring Programming ScreenU 6/1/2020- 5/31/2021 free, confidential, online assessment of alcohol, cannabis, and prescription drugs, available to all Mississippi State students 903 G.A.I.N.
-9/1/2020- 4/23/2021 The Goal-Driven Alcohol/Drug Intervention Network (G.A.I.N.) is an evidenced-based program that utilizes a harm reduction approach to substance use with students.
-The goal of G.A.I.N. is to reduce substance use and negative consequences associated with it.
-53 TOTAL PARTICIPANTS 8,360
+ScreenU 9/1/2022- 5/3/2024 Free, confidential online assessment of alcohol, cannabis, and prescription drugs available to all Mississippi State students 1,560

+G.A.I.N.
+9/1/2022- 5/3/2024 The Goal-Drive Alcohol/Drug Intervention Network (G.A.I.N.) is an evidence-based program that utilizes a harm reduction approach to substance use with students.
+The goal of G.A.I.N. is to reduce substance use and the negative consequences associated with it.
+10

+TOTAL PARTICIPANTS 6,715